BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/trinkets.md

 ### On use

 [Soulletting Ruby](https://www.wowhead.com/item=178809/soulletting-ruby?bonus=6805:1472)
-this is a very strong on use trinket since it lines up with wings (do not keybind this into wings) since you want to use it on a low health target whenever you can.
+this is a very strong on use trinket since it lines up with Avenging Wrath.
+That being said, do not macro this into it unless you have mouseover Ruby inside of your Avenging Wrath macro.

 [Inscrutable Quantum Device](https://www.wowhead.com/item=179350/inscrutable-quantum-device?bonus=6805:1472)
 i personally prefer Quantum Device over Ruby because iqd provides you a large amount of extra burst damage inside your Ashen Hallow.